telefonicaid/fiware-orion/doc/manuals/admin/build_source.md

         wget https://github.com/miloyip/rapidjson/archive/v1.1.0.tar.gz
         tar xfvz v1.1.0.tar.gz
         sudo mv rapidjson-1.1.0/include/rapidjson/ /usr/local/include
+        # Next line is to comment a problematic line in document.h when GCC14+ is used
+        sudo sed -i 's/^.*GenericStringRef& operator=(const GenericStringRef& rhs).*$/\/\/&/' /usr/local/include/rapidjson/document.h

 * Install libmicrohttpd from sources (the `./configure` command below shows the recommended build configuration to get minimum library footprint, but if you are an advanced user, you can configure as you prefer)